SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 This query consists of 1 phrase.

-Production and income of small-scale farmers is so specific that any publications mentioning these will likely be relevant to the target, thus no modifying words included.
+Production and income of small-scale farmers is so specific that any publications mentioning these will likely be relevant to the target, thus no action terms are included.

-Types of agricultural system expanded using MeSH and Emtree subject vocabularies.

-Types of crops and livestock expanded using: FAO statistical year book (2013) <sup id="FAO2013">[1](#f1)</sup>.
+Types of agricultural system expanded using MeSH (MEDLINE database, NIH) and Emtree (Embase database, Elsevier) subject vocabularies.
+Types of crops and livestock expanded using the FAO statistical year book (<a id="FAO2013">[FAO, 2013](#f1)</a>).
 Major crops or "important food crops" included, oil crops excluded.
 Root crops covered by "crops" in phrase above.

 ``` Ceylon =